 However, let's see now what occurs if the operator considers starting to scan on one side of the car:

-If the scan starts at the proper location (i.e. close to the center of the object) the Bounding Box can contain the whole body, so the object can be scanned within the same project.
+If the scan starts at the proper location (i.e., close to the centre of the object) the Bounding Box can contain the whole body, so the object can be scanned within the same project:

 As you might already noticed in the first clip of this article, the Bounding Box affects only to 3D scanned data and markers can be scanned beyond its limits.